 Who hasn’t seen dozens of magazine covers proclaiming a quick way to get your “beach body”?

-Looking good in a bikini is at the top everyone’s priority list as summer approaches.
+Looking good in a bikini is at the top of everyone’s priority list as summer approaches.
 But, staying in shape has a direct impact on your wallet, too.

 That’s right!
-Being in shape can reduce medications, help you avoid co-pays for doctor visits and possibly lower your monthly insurance costs.
+Being in shape can reduce medications, help you avoid co-pays for doctor visits, and possibly lower your monthly insurance costs.

 If you need to get in shape, you can still guard your hard-earned cash by utilizing free or cheap methods for breaking a sweat.